Drug and Alcohol Rehab Mansfield

 Drug addiction is a dangerous and all-consuming disease.
 Often, addicts that arrive at our facilities for drug rehabilitation don’t recognise themselves anymore.
 The person at the end of a long process of abuse has transformed almost completely, and it’s never for the better.

-But the harsh reality is that drug addiction hurts so much more than just the user.
-Let’s look at the impact it has on both the person suffering from the illness and those around them.
+But the harsh reality is that alcohol and drug addiction hurts so much more than just the user.
+Let’s look at the impact it has on both the person suffering from the illness and those around the

 The Impact on the User